dotnet/source-build/Documentation/package-dependency-flow.md

 **PackageVersions.Previous.props:** This will contain version properties with the package versions from the [previous release of source build](#previous-source-built-packages).
-If a new package exist that has never been release before, it will not have a version property defined.
+If a new package exists that has never been released before, it will not have a version property defined.

 ```xml